razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

 ---

-## 🌈 Pro Tips
+# ## 🌈 Pro Tips

-- Combine sunrise offsets, workday rules, and fixed off-times for the smoothest automation flow
+- 🌅 Combine sunrise offsets, workday rules, and fixed off-times for seamless automation
-- Use separate **day/night scenes** for truly dynamic moods
+- 🎨 Use separate day/night scenes for dynamic moods and energy efficiency
-- Leave inputs blank for a simple setup – or fine-tune every detail
+- ⚙️ Keep inputs blank for a simple setup – or customize every detail
-- Enable failsafe for energy savings and peace of mind
+- 🛡️ Enable failsafe for ultimate peace of mind

-With **Motion-Activated Lighting 3.8**, your home isn’t just smart – it’s _alive_. ✨
+With **Motion-Controlled Lighting 4.0**, your home isn’t just smart – it’s _alive_. ✨

 ---